 How to Cook Macaroni Salad Step by Step

-Step 5: In a medium sized bowl, make the dressing.
+Step 4: In a separate bowl, make the dressing.

 Old Fashioned Macaroni Salad